rtmigo/prefnotifiers_flutter/README.md

 ```

 Reading is is not finished yet.
 But we already can access `theParameter.value`.
 By default, it returns `null`.
-We already can use this value in synchronous code:
+We can use it in synchronous code:

 ```
 Widget build(BuildContext context) {